 11. Killerspin Jet 200- Master Stroke Generator Beginner Paddle

 An entry-level player needs such a paddle, which will be most supportive of improving the player’s skill.
 So Killerspin is one of the best entry-level ping pong racket for them.
-The paddle’s price is not higher quite similar to Butterfly 401 and Stiga Titan, yet beginners choose this racket on their initial level playing.
+The paddle’s price is not higher quite similar to Butterfly 401 and Stiga Titan, yet beginners choose this racket on their initial level of playing.

 It can partially compete with Stiga Titan, but its control is higher demanding.
 Being a new paddle in the market, it was not easy to find an accessible and comfortable place.
 However, Killerspin Jet200 had proved their aggressive design and premium quality in the ping pong equipment industry at a reasonable price.

 Like other paddles, it uses 5-ply blades, made from wood, is not comparable with Stiga Titan ut there is no issue found from users.
-Killerspin Jet200 has the best quality rubber than its competitors.
+Killerspin Jet200 has the best quality rubber of its competitors.

-The rubber offers the freshest look and compromising spin over shots.
+The rubber offers the freshest look and compromising spin-over shots.
 The racket is not appreciatable for the advanced player according to its overall value.
 The speed rating of this paddle is quite lower than its competitors.
 Whereas, beginners can hold up to this one to learn control and spin over shots with this paddle.

 - The Killerspin jet 200 comes in a beautiful casing.